 Marcus Julius Philippus

 Marcus Julius Philippus was born in Arabia the son of Julius Marinus.
 Philip entered a military career and was on the campaign in 243 AD against the Persians led by Shapur.
 Timisitheus was the Praetorian Commander in charge and he successfully defeated the Persians at Rhesaina.
 However, Timisitheus suddenly became ill and died during the campaign.
-Philip I the rose to the rank of Praetorian Commander under Gordian III.
+Philip I then rose to the rank of Praetorian Commander under Gordian III.
 Philip was more interested in taking the throne than in destroying the Persians.

 Philip’s intentions were clear.
 Her instigated whatever he could to create disloyalty among the troops against the 19-year-old emperor Gordian III.
 In a last and sad attempt to maintain locality, Gordian III addressed his troops.
 He finally told his men to choose between himself and Philip.
 His gamble failed and the troops openly selected Philip and Gordian III was murdered.
-Despite a monument being raised to Gordian III on the spot that he died, and his body being taken back to Rome for burial, Philip never looked back.
+Despite a monument being raised to Gordian III on the spot where he died, and his body was taken back to Rome for burial, Philip never looked back.

 Philip was eager to take the reigns of power in Rome so much so that he quickly agreed to a peace treaty with the Persian king Shapur.
 He clearly lied to secure the border so he could face usurpers back in the West.
 The terms were widely viewed as a sign of defeat on the part of the Romans.
-Philip gave Shapur a down-payment of 500,000 denarii in addition to an annual indemnity.
+Philip gave Shapur a down payment of 500,000 denarii in addition to an annual indemnity.
 No Roman emperor had ever agreed to such a deal, but Philip was more interested in getting to Rome.
 He needed to secure the throne with usurpers and secure the approval of the Senate.

 Philip raised his 5 or 6-year-old son, Philip II, to the rank of Caesar and gave the title of Augusta to his wife Otacilia Severa.
 Upon being recognized by the Senate, Philip quickly found himself involved in defending the northern frontier against the Carpi on the Danube.
 Philip was at least successful this time perhaps after tasting the power at Rome he so much desired.